stiamon77/AQST-MS/README.md

 ## **Recommendations for placing sensors in a room:**

-The sensors must be located at a distance of more than about.5 meters from each other.
+The sensors must be located at a distance of more than about 0.5 meters from each other.

 The sensors should not face each other.
 Their rays should not intersect.